 One major component of routine maintenance for your heating and cooling system involves swapping your furnace filter and cleaning out your furnace and air conditioner.
 These tasks are key for two reasons: a cleaner HVAC system will run more efficiently and it will disperse cleaner air throughout your home.
 When your HVAC system is dirty, the dirt and dust that accumulates in the system can be carried with heated and cooled air as it is distributed to your vents.
 This means your family is constantly breathing in contaminated air because your HVAC system is not well-maintained.
 Ensuring your furnace and air conditioner are clean at all times will lower airborne contaminants for improved comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
 While you can expect a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
 Noise can be due to loose parts, failing belts, and many other factors that are addressed during regular tune-ups.
-Failing parts may even cause extremely disruptive noises, such as clangs, bangs, screeches, and grinding noises.
-All of these noises will disturb the peace and quiet in your home.
-By maintaining your HVAC system on a regular basis, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.
+Failing parts can even cause extremely disruptive noises, such as clangs, bangs, screeches, and grinding noises.
+All of these noises will disrupt the peace and quiet in your home.
+By maintaining your HVAC system on a regular basis, you’ll avoid these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

-You and your family deserve a healthy, safe and comfortable home.
+You and your family deserve a safe, healthy, and comfortable home.
 Learn how your HVAC system affects indoor comfort by reading through a number of other articles we have on our blog.
 If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 587-315-5271 or schedule an appointment online.